dathanb/migrations/journal.md

 start getting a failure due to inability to access a shared memory device.

 Given that all I really want is round-robin load balancing and graceful restart, I think we'll just try nginx next.

+Now that I've put all this time into scripts for starting and stopping services, I think it would actually be totally possible to do this entirely with docker-compose.
+I'd prefer to just use existing tooling rather than have to write all these scripts that are probably going to be brittle.
+Plus, I'm backgrounding all the services right now, which makes viewing the logs harder -- and I'd prefer to be able to watch the logs in realtime.
+So that's next on the agenda.